 - Open Opera, and go to Settings.

 The ad blocker is now enabled.
-You can find the ad blocker badge in the right side of the combined address and search bar.
+You can find the ad blocker badge on the right side of the combined address and search bar.

 The blue ad blocker badge shows that the feature is enabled.
 The badge has no color when ad blocker is disabled.

 Click the ad blocker icon to open the ad blocker pop-up window.
-In this window, you can turn off ad blocker, see how many ads are blocked on the currently open web page or in your browsing history, a link to the speed test, and a link to the settings page for ad blocker.
+In this window you can disable ad blocker, see how many blocked ads there are on the currently open web page or in your browsing history, find a link to the speed test, and find a link to the settings page for ad blocker.

 How do I whitelist a website with Opera’s ad blocker?

-Some websites request for you to disable the ad blocker so you can visit and fully enjoy their web pages.
+Some websites request that you disable ad blocker so you can visit and fully enjoy their web pages.
 Instead of having to completely turn off Opera’s ad blocker to visit one site, you can whitelist the requesting website.